Azure/azure-powershell/src/ResourceManager/ManagementGroups/Commands.ManagementGroups/help/New-AzureRmManagementGroup.md

 ```

 ## DESCRIPTION
-The **Add-AzureRMManagementGroup** cmdlet creates a management group.
+The **New-AzureRMManagementGroup** cmdlet creates a management group.

 ## EXAMPLES